2024

 2011

-Vietnamese Handmade Dó Paper, lacquer statues.
+Traditional Vietnamese handmade Dó paper, wooden lacquer statues.

 The installation Statues was installed on the 4th floor of Park Armory Avenue in New York City.
 Constructed in 1880, the Park Armory served as the headquarters and administrative hub for the 7th New York Militia Regiment, an infantry regiment in the Union Army during the American Civil War.
 Since 2006, the building has been repurposed as a venue for performances and exhibitions.